joschmidt/phptmapi3/README.md

 PHPTMAPI 3 is the succession project of http://phptmapi.sourceforge.net/

-PHPTMAPI is a PHP5 API for creating and manipulating topic maps, based on the TMAPI project.
+PHPTMAPI is a PHP 5.3 API for creating and manipulating topic maps, based on the http://tmapi.sourceforge.net/ project.
 This API enables PHP developers an easy and standardized implementation of ISO/IEC 13250 Topic Maps in their applications.

 ##What is TMAPI?